 Post-construction monitoring will help identify the impact of the Project on birds and bats.
-Should significant mortality occur during operation, consultation the groups mentioned above will occur to determine the best course of action.
-Mitigation that may be implemented could include the following:
+Should significant mortality occur during operation, CWS and NSDNRR will be consulted to determine the best course of action.

+Mitigation measures that will be implemented include the following:

-- Vegetation will be retained where possible to maintain wildlife habitat; - The Project footprint will be limited to that which is necessary to enable the Project to be carried out; - Existing roads and trails will be utilized to limit disturbance outside the Project footprint and minimize the interactions with wildlife and wildlife habitat; - To minimize wildlife encounters, the site and working areas will be kept clean of food scraps, garbage will be removed from the site daily and traffic will be limited to roadways; - In the case of wildlife encounters, the following will be implemented: (1) no attempt will be made by any worker at the Project site to chase, catch, divert, follow or otherwise harass wildlife by vehicle or on foot; (2) equipment and vehicles will yield the right-of-way to wildlife; and (3) if a SAR or a nest of any bird is encountered during activities, work around the SAR or nest will cease until a biologist is dispatched to assess the situation and appropriate mitigation is applied; - To minimize disruptions with wildlife activity at night, the Project construction activities will be limited to daylight hours when possible; - Increasing the WTG rotor 'cut-in' speed preventing the rotor from spinning at low wind speeds when some species are more active; - Submitting annual reports to regulators and if required, consult to determine any necessary mitigation action (e.g., increasing cut-in speed, and other operational adjustments); - At the request of provincial departments and CWS, the Proponent can also develop an Adaptive Management Plan for bird and bat mortality monitoring to ensure a plan is in place should unanticipated avian or bat impacts occur during operation; - In addition to these mitigation measures and measures outlined in the EIA, the Proponent will also submit post-construction data to the Wind Energy Bird and Bat Monitoring Database to support national efforts to better understand wind turbine effects on birds and bats;
+- Vegetation will be retained where possible to maintain wildlife habitat; - The Project footprint will be limited to that which is necessary to enable the Project to be carried out; - Existing roads and trails will be utilized to limit disturbance outside the Project footprint and minimize the interactions with wildlife and wildlife habitat; - A speed limit for vehicles within the PDA will be enforced when feasible to minimize disturbance to wildlife; - Water or another environmentally benign dust suppressant will be used to prevent fugitive dust; - Lighting restrictions (further described below in specific measures for birds and bird habitat) will be implemented to reduce effects on wildlife within the PDA; - To minimize wildlife encounters, the site and working areas will be kept clean of food scraps, garbage will be removed from the site routinely and traffic will be limited to roadways; - In the case of wildlife encounters, the following will be implemented: (1) no attempt will be made by any worker at the Project site to chase, catch, divert, follow or otherwise harass wildlife by vehicle or on foot; (2) equipment and vehicles will yield the right-of-way to wildlife; and (3) if a species at risk (SAR) or a nest of any bird is encountered during activities, work around the SAR or nest will cease until a biologist is dispatched to assess the situation and appropriate mitigation is applied;

+- To minimize disruptions with wildlife activity at night, the Project construction activities will be limited to daylight hours when possible; - Annual reports to regulators will be submitted and, if required, any necessary mitigation action (e.g., increasing cut-in speed, and other operational adjustments) will be determined through consultation; - The Proponent will develop an Adaptive Management Plan in consultation with NSDNRR and CWS for bird and bat mortality, including a follow up bat mortality survey to be conducted after the Project commissioning, and appropriate actions to be taken should there be a significant negative impact to bats. - In addition to these mitigation measures, the Proponent will also submit postconstruction data to the Wind Energy Bird and Bat Monitoring Database to support national efforts to better understand wind turbine effects on birds and bats; - Any possible or confirmed nesting of turtles in the PDA should be immediately reported to NSDNRR; and - Workers will be familiarized with the SAR/species of conservation concern (SoCC) that were identified as having the potential to occur on site through both field and desktop analysis prior to work commencing.
+Observed SAR will be reported to NSDNRR; - All workers will be familiarized and will adhere to the provincial Nova Scotia Endangered Species Act and federal SAR Acts.